Jackson Memorial High School: Marching band

 The Jackson Jaguar Marching Band won the USBands Group 6A National Championship Title in 2013 with a score of 96.3, their first national championship.
 They won first place in the percussion and music category then second in colorguard, general effect, and marching.
+In 2017, the band won the state title and won the national 6A championship, with a score of 92.375.

 Administration

 Kevin DiEugenio is the principal of Jackson Memorial High School.
 His core administration team includes three assistant principals.